-A-level: ABB including two from Biology, Business Studies, Chemistry, Economics, English, Environmental Studies, Geography, Geology, History, Law, Mathematics, Physics, Politics, Psychology, Sociology
+A-level: ABB including two from Biology, Business Studies, Chemistry, Economics, English, Environmental Studies, Geography, Geology, History, Law, Mathematics, Physics, Politics, Psychology, Sociology.

 GCSE: English and Mathematics at grade C (4) or above, or an equivalent English language or Mathematics qualification.
+We will accept Level 2 Functional Skills English in lieu of GCSE English.

 Access to HE Diploma